bernardopires/django-tenant-schemas/README.markdown

 Are *highly* welcome!
 Feel free to write an issue for any feedback you have. :)

 ###Shared and Tenant-Specific Apps###
 [`django-appschema`](https://bitbucket.org/cedarlab/django-appschema/overview) tries to solve this in a very hackish and dangerous way by altering django's app cache.
 This is not safe for on-the-fly creation of tenants, so this is not an option. [django-schemata](https://github.com/tuttle/django-schemata) partially solves it by forcing you to move your shared tables to the `public` schema.
-When syncing the tables for tenant-specific applications, the search path is set to `public` plus the tenant's schema, this means all tables that already exist on `public` will not be created.
+When syncing the tables for tenant-specific applications, the search path is set to `public` plus the tenant's schema, which means all tables that already exist on `public` will not be created when syncing.
 This is not ideal because it doesn't allow you have to applications that are both shared and tenant-specific.
 For example, you may need to have a user system for your main domain and another for your tenants.
 Or you may want to have `south` in both.

-To enable this, an idea would be to allow all models, both shared and tenant-specific to be synced.
-After the sync, the unnecessary models can be manually deleted from the database.
+To enable this, an idea would be to let all models, both shared and tenant-specific to be synced.
+After the sync, the unnecessary models can be deleted from the database.
+There would be three arrays, `SHARED_APPS`, `TENANT_APPS` and `MUTUAL_APPS`.
+For example, when syncing the `public` schema, we can just iterate over `TENANT_APPS` deleting their tables.
+When syncing tenants, we delete the `SHARED_APPS` tables.
+We can then enable the tenants to also see the `public` schema.
 This is of course not very elegant, but shouldn't present a big hit on performance (how often do you sync your models?) and doesn't involve hacking django's cache.

-What do you think of this solution?
-Do you have a better idea?
+An ever simpler solution would be if it were possible to select which models have to be synced.
+AFAIK this is not possible, syncdb is called for all models on `INSTALLED_APPS`.

 Please send in your feedback at issue #1.

 ###Multi-Threading###
 This is being used right now in production on a small project and I have made an attempt to make it thread-safe, but I'm a complete beginner at this subject.
 Any help on this would be *HIGHLY* appreciated.
 Can someone please check if the custom `postgresql_backend` is thread-safe?
 If there is a way to write a test for this, it would be awesome.
 Please send in your feedback at issue #2.